 - Talkative Loon: A handy way to deliver exposition about the Newborn to the audience.

 - Tempting Fate: It takes a special kind of idiot to do a Window Kiss to one of the aliens.

 - Window Love: A truly bizarre scene with one of the captive Xenomorphs.

 Played By: Raymond CruzA soldier in the United Systems Military, stationed aboard the Auriga.
-When the Aliens break out, he joins the crew in their attempt to escape from the ship.
+When the Aliens break out, he joins the crew of the Betty in their attempt to escape from the ship.

 "Begging your pardon, sir, but FUCK YOU!"